Japanese History Guide: The Differences between Japanese and European Castles

 Differences between Japanese and European castles

 I believe many of you have seen the above image.
-It’s the fortress of Carcassonne, one of UNESCO world heritage sites.
+It’s the fortress of Carcassonne, one of the UNESCO world heritage sites.
 According to what I learned on the Internet, it is now the second most popular sightseeing spot in France after Mont Saint-Michel.
 It becomes more popular in Japan nowadays because the fortress city serves as the stage of a big-hit Japanese film.
 I’m ashamed to say, but I had not seen European fortresses and castles much (including Carcassonne).
-The Japanese film made me interested (though I’ve not watched it), and I found some differences from Japanese castles.
+In addition, I’ve not watched the hit film yet, but the fortress of Carcassonne made me interested in European castles, and I found some differences from Japanese castles.

 I imagine anyone would immediately notice the difference in material: stone in European castles and wood in Japanese ones, but that is not what attracted my attention most.
-The fortress of Carcassonne has a residence area inside and high walls, different from Japanese castles.
+More interesting to me is that the fortress of Carcassonne has a residence area inside and high walls, different from Japanese castles.

 The reasons of the differences

 As I looked it up on the Internet again, the reason why Japanese castles didn’t have a residence area inside is because of the difference in the characters of the wars between Japan and European countries.
 It was a kind of civil war or fight between local clans in the samurai age in Japan.
-People other than samurais were basically not the target of attack.
-They just led their daily lives outside the castles, while samurais killed each other.
+People other than samurai worriors were basically not the target of attack.
+They just led their daily lives outside the castles or battle areas, while samurais killed each other.

 Shungo Ijima